 We are all connected.
 Having healthy and safe communities means ensuring everyone has access to economic opportunity, education, and equitable neighborhood investments that we all need to thrive.

 "The 4th district is a community filled with a richness of experiences and resilience.
-My experiences as a mother, student of public schools, direct service worker, lawyer and immigration advocate show me that we can combat disinvestment in our district if we lift up our community by fighting for the economic opportunities and investments we all need to thrive."
+My experiences as a mother, student of public schools, direct service worker, lawyer and labor advocate show me that we can combat disinvestment in our district if we lift up our community by fighting for the economic opportunities and investments we all need to thrive."

 Policy Pillars